1976 United States Senate election in West Virginia

 The 1976 United States Senate election in West Virginia was held on November 2, 1976.
 Incumbent Democratic U.S. Senator Robert Byrd won re-election to a fourth term.
-The Republican Party did not field a candidate for this election, leading to a 100% election victory for Robert Byrd.
+The Republican Party did not field a candidate for this election, leading to a 100% election victory for Byrd.
 Byrd's 566,359 votes is the most received by a Democrat in any statewide election in the state's history.